lul29/Phys212/symmetry.md

 ## The three most basics symmetry are planar, cylindrical and spherical.

 In the figure below from the book I added the equations from your formula sheet for the electric field.
 Each of these equations can be derived with the integral techniques of the previous chapter (using the superposition principle).
-It turns out that each of these can be derived in what many physicist will call a "cleaner" way using Gauss' law.
+It turns out that each of these can also be derived in what many physicist will call a "cleaner" way using Gauss' law.

 [ciscode|rev=1|tool=elmsmedia|item=4813|entity_type=node|render=display_mode|display_mode=image]

+This is done in part in section 24.5.
+Have a look but we will not ask you to redo these calculations.